DanGOTO100/AWS-KMS-Workshop/Section-1-Operating-with-AWS-KMS.md

-7. Once the instance is launched, try to connect to it via terminal.
+7. Once the instance is launched and contains the Role, try to connect to it via terminal.
 If you need help, [check the options here](https://docs.aws.amazon.com/quickstarts/latest/vmlaunch/step-2-connect-to-instance.html).

 If you can connect to your instance then **You should now be ready to start with the workshop.**